-In my conversations with African business owners, one of the main issues that they raise is the fact that their business is not making the profit they expected it to make.
+In my conversations with business owners, one of the main issues that they raise is the fact that their business is not making the profit they expected it to make.
 Or, sometimes, the business venture is not even profitable.
 So, the question that I am often asked is, What can I do to increase profitability?

 The key principle for business profitability

 The key to a profitable business is keeping costs low, maintaining quality and maximising profit.

 In order to maximise profit, most business owners will try to increase sales.
 This is a great strategy.
 If it is possible to do so.
 But it depends on many things, including the economic situation in the country, the size of your market and how good your competitors are.
 Meaning that it can take a lot of time and it is not something you can fully control.